 The Junior Women’s Club of Wolcott Inc. is a member of Connecticut Junior Women Inc., a volunteer organization of women with diverse talents who donate time, financial and moral support for the betterment of their local, state, national and global communities while providing opportunities for personal growth and leadership.

-Annually, The Junior Women’s Club sponsors an American Red Cross Bloodmobile; the Roseanne Barratt Community Service Award for Women and Youth and Teen Volunteer Community Service Awards; Spelling Bee and UNICEF.
-The club is proud to sponsor the Wolcott Juniorette Club, Little Miss and Little Mister Wolcott and co-sponsor the Miss Wolcott Scholarship Pageant.
+The Junior Women’s Club has sponsored an American Red Cross Bloodmobile; the Roseanne Barratt Community Service Award for Women and Youth and Teen Volunteer Community Service Awards; Spelling Bee and UNICEF.
+The club is proud to sponsor the Little Miss and Little Mister Wolcott program.

 The largest and most familiar project is Toys for Tots and Teens which brings Christmas to children in town.
 One hundred forty children received toys and gift cards this past year.
-A new project began when a Wolcott Soldier, serving in Iraq, requested school supplies to help educate and develop a sense of trust between the Army and the local children.
+Past projects include a project began when a Wolcott Soldier, serving in Iraq, requested school supplies to help educate and develop a sense of trust between the Army and the local children.
 The Junior Women’s Club enlisted the help of other service organizations and mailed 29 boxes, enough to equip a school as part of “Operation Gaining Trust.”

 Some of the clubs major projects in the past include funding for the Wolcott Volunteer Ambulance, Old Stone School, the Children’s Room at the Library, playground at Peterson Park, Veterans Monument on the Green and coordination of the Lighting around the Green.

-The Junior Women have raised money and awareness for Special Wishes, Connecticut Children’s Hospital Cranio-Facial Department, Bridgeport Hospital Burn Center, Time for Life and most recently Covenant to Care for Children.
-The club has adopted a social worker and is committed to help children/families in need by providing backpacks loaded with school supplies, stockings full of toys, birthday parties and comfort items.
+The Junior Women have raised money and awareness for Special Wishes, Connecticut Children’s Hospital Cranio-Facial Department, Bridgeport Hospital Burn Center, Time for Life, Covenant to Care for Children and Safe Haven.
+The club had adopted a social worker and is committed to help children/families in need by providing backpacks loaded with school supplies, stockings full of toys, birthday parties and comfort items.

 The Junior Women’s Club of Wolcott, Inc. is able to accomplish so much through the cooperation and generosity of individuals, groups, businesses, churches and the other service organizations in town.
-We thank the town for supporting our fundraisers: Friends and Neighbors, Little Miss/Mister Wolcott, sale of town prints and cookbooks, golf tournaments and Touch-A-Truck.
+We thank the town for supporting our fundraisers of present and past: Friends and Neighbors, Ladies Night, Little Miss/Mister Wolcott, sale of town prints and cookbooks, golf tournaments and Touch-A-Truck.
 We are fortunate to be active partners in a community which values volunteerism.